-Serbia and Italy to renegotiate green kwh price from the energy deal7.
-November 2012. / News Serbia Energy
+Serbia and Italy to renegotiate green kwh price from the energy deal, News Serbia Energy

 Zorana Mihajlovic, Minister of Energy, Environment and Development said that the agreement with Italy to build power plants will be implemented after a modified list of projects is agreed on.
 She announced that in the next stage they would talk about the lower prices of electricity that Serbia could get.